← Blog

 Large enterprises run on complex, interconnected systems that took years to implement.
 SAP, Dynamics, Oracle, homegrown applications, SharePoint sites that have become accidental databases, Excel files that are the actual system of record.

 These systems aren't going anywhere.
 They work — imperfectly, but they work.
-The cost of replacing them isn't just the software licence.
-It's the migration, the retraining, the business disruption, and the political capital required to push it through.
+And the true cost of replacing them goes far beyond the software licence.
+It's the migration risk, the retraining, the business disruption, and the political capital required to push it through.
+Most organisations that attempt a full rip-and-replace either stall midway or end up with a system that's different but not better.

-What most enterprises actually need isn't a replacement system.
+What most enterprises actually need isn't a new system.
 It's an intelligent layer that sits above their existing stack and makes it work better.

 Why This Matters Now